Who will take your pet when you die? COVID has more owners making plans - NewsBreak

 Jill Bannik-Brecht founded Tyson’s Place about six years ago.
 It services the entire state of Michigan, working directly with a pet owner before rehoming becomes an urgent matter, or with family members after a death, using a small network of foster homes.

-For Koska, Tyson’s Place took care of extensive dental work for Luna before she was adopted.‘Aquamation’: New technology provides pet owners an alternative to cremation
+For Koska, Tyson’s Place took care of extensive dental work for Luna before she was adopted.What is ‘flurona’ and how common is it?

 “I used to work for a high-kill animal shelter, and I knew what happened to the old dogs when they came in.
 I remember one dog who animal control literally picked up from the side of his dead owner’s body, and he didn’t even have an opportunity to be adopted.
 He was put to sleep because we didn’t have space,” Bannik-Brecht said.